-At the end, this perfect cake (in my opinion) is just a pure simplicity of awesome wholesome ingredients.
+In the end, this perfect cake (in my opinion) is just a pure simplicity of awesome wholesome ingredients.

 No leavening agent - Yep, no baking powder or baking soda here.
-In fact, we're just going back to basics by just whisking eggs and honey to ribbon stage and airing them up.
+In fact, we're just going back to basics by just whisking eggs and honey to the ribbon stage and airing them up.
 That's our natural leavening agent.

 No refined sugar - I've tried using coconut sugar, which is healthier, but the cake turned out too dark for my liking.
-So I switched it for honey, praying for the best that it would whisk good with the eggs and get to the ribbon stage.
+So I switched it for honey, praying for the best that it would whisk well with the eggs and get to the ribbon stage.
 And it did!
 And I just love the color!